SERVICE ANIMALS ON SITE

 Service animal owners/handlers are required to follow the Service Animal Access Guide to be provided by Guest Services staff and detailed below.

-The following areas have been identified as sensitive areas of the Zoo with free ranging animals including birds or direct animal contact where presence of service animal is prohibited: Kids Zoo Aviary, Indo-Malayan Pavilion, Malayan Woods Pavilion, the Cota Rican aviary in the Americas Pavilion, aviary in the African Rainforest Pavilion, and the Waterside Theatre during all scheduled Animal Shows.
+The following areas have been identified as sensitive areas of the Zoo with free ranging animals including birds or direct animal contact where presence of service animal is prohibited: Kids Zoo Aviary, aviary in the Indo-Malayan Pavilion, Malayan Woods Pavilion, the Costa Rican aviary in the Americas Pavilion, aviary in the African Rainforest Pavilion, and the Waterside Theatre during all scheduled Animal Shows.
 Other areas may be identified and added to this list in the future, as deemed by management as sensitive areas to address animal management or breeding program concerns.
 Please note visitors are not permitted in the Zoo’s service and non-public areas.

 At the time of arrival and in compliance with the Accessibility for Ontarians with Disabilities Act (AODA), guests requiring the company of a service animal will provide Guest Services with the required current letter issued within a year from a physician or nurse confirming that the person named on the letter requires to be accompanied by a service animal for reasons relating to the disability.